amit-upadhyay-IT/redesigned/docs/_tutorials/Recursions/backtracking.md

     dice_sum(3, 6)
 ```

 But the above code is a very bad solution to the problem.
 Here we are exploring every possible branch.
 The above solution is inefficient.
+In backtracking problems we might need to explore a big tree of possiblities but it's really important to limit the possible options (if possible) because if you don't constraint yourself a little bit then the code will take long execution time.